Individual Therapy & Psychotherapy

 A person can experience a trigger in several aspects of life, from other people to objects.
 These triggers can set off a craving in a person or even mental distress.
 In therapy, patients will work on identifying triggers and learning how to avoid them.

 For example, some triggers are unavoidable, such as running into a specific person on the street.
 However, individual counseling can teach individuals how to deal with triggers healthily.
-Also, individual therapy will aid in relapse prevention.
+Also, individual therapy program will aid in relapse prevention.

 When a patient attends a treatment facility, the first step is a medical detox administered by the clinical staff.
 During this part of treatment, the body is cleansed of harmful substances.
 From there, the patient is weaned off.
 After the physical dependence on drugs has vanished, there is still work to complete.